On the effective generation of direct images of pluricanonical bundles in mixed characteristic: Introduction

 is globally generated over $V'$. \end{main} \myref{main: relB0} is regarded as a mixed characteristic analog of \cite[Theorem 1.2]{Ejir23a}, which is a global generation theorem for the Frobenius stable direct image.

-\begin{acknowledgement} The author wishes to express his sincere gratitude to his advisor Shunsuke Takagi for suggesting the problems and giving a lot of helpful advice.
-The author would also like to thank Shou Yoshikawa for his useful advice, and Sho Ejiri for his helpful advice on the main theorem and its applications. \end{acknowledgement}
+\begin{acknowledgement} The author wishes to express his sincere gratitude to his advisor Shunsuke Takagi for suggesting the problems and giving much helpful advice.
+The author is indebted to Shou Yoshikawa for many insightful suggestions, and to Sho Ejiri for numerous valuable suggestions and for generously sharing his ideas.
+The author would like to thank the anonymous referee for a thorough and careful reading of the manuscript. \end{acknowledgement}